kdave/btrfs-progs/Documentation/btrfs-check.rst

         This expects that the filesystem is otherwise OK, and is basically an offline *scrub* that does not repair data from spare copies.

+--skip-qgroup-accounting
+        skip verification of qgroup referenced/exclusive accounting.

+        Qgroup status, info and relation items are still loaded from the quota tree.
+This option cannot be used with *--repair* or *--qgroup-report*.

+        This can significantly reduce runtime on filesystems with many snapshots or reflinked files, as full qgroup accounting verification can require extensive backref walks.

 --chunk-root <bytenr>
         use the given offset *bytenr* for the chunk tree root